Counseling And Therapy

 Our relationship should help you better understand your feelings, stimulate your thinking, connect with your body, expand your choices and see your overall progress.
 Success is usually about how you organize or integrate your thoughts, emotions, body sense and behavioral choices.

-Kink & ENM proficiency
+Kink & ENM (Underserved Population)

-Military veterans
+Military veterans (Underserved Population)

 Since 2005 I have worked with our armed services veterans.
 I helped start a community program to serve their mental health needs and have trained extensively in military culture.